The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 What We Don't: Does not have much sillage

 Review For MC: "While some people might associate Glossier's signature fragrance with summertime, I love wearing in the colder months.
-It clings to my knits in a really nice way which makes it last just a little longer, too.
+It clings to my knits in a really nice way.
 It's comprised of notes like pink pepper and amber for a balance of spice and woody warmth.
 It's subtle, easy to wear, and doesn't give me a headache even after hours of wear." — Julia Marzovilla, Fashion E-Commerce Editor

-With Nightcap, Bella Hadid wanted to reinvent the overly common vanilla perfumes on the market—and we'd say she did just that.
-What she managed to accomplish is a multifaceted take that smells a bit different on everyone.
-For me, it's a warm spicy hug full of ginger and cardamom notes but I've heard others are reminded of fizzy soda.
-You may even get a whiff of citrus, thanks to the cistus essential oil, and a bit of smokiness.
+With Nightcap, Bella Hadid wanted to reinvent the overly familiar vanilla perfumes on the market—and she did just that.
+She accomplished a multifaceted take that smells a bit different on everyone.
+For me, it's a warm, spicy hug full of ginger and cardamom notes, but I've heard others are reminded of fizzy soda.
+Thanks to the cistus essential oil, you may even get a whiff of citrus and a bit of smokiness.

 Fragrance Family: Warm spicy